php-fig/fig-standards/proposed/psr-8-hug/psr-8-hug.md

 1. A Huggable object expresses affection and support for another object by invoking its hug() method, passing $this as the first parameter.

-2. An object whose hug() method is invoked MUST hug() the calling object back at least once.
+2. An object whose hug() method is invoked MAY hug() the calling object back at least once.

 3. Two objects that are engaged in a hug MAY continue to hug each other back for